ASK SUIT: Is it normal to get breakouts after starting a skincare routine?

-Your skin is getting used to your new products
+Your skin is getting use to your new products

-If you start applying skincare after a lifetime of never applying anything.
-Your skin might need a period to adjust and balance itself out.
-Water and oil levels are quite important to have clear and healthy skin and using new products can unbalance it for a bit.
+To prevent getting breakouts after starting a new skincare routine you need to slowly introduce each product.
+If you start applying skincare after a lifetime of never applying anything, your skin might need a period to adjust and balance itself out.
+Water and oil levels are quite important to have clear and healthy skin.
+Using new products can unbalance it for a bit.
 This can be due to using too much of a product, choosing the wrong product for your skin type, or due to the normal balancing period of the skin.

 Besides your water and oil levels getting rebalanced, your breakouts can also be due to your skin purging.
 This means “letting out at once all the junk that was hidden beneath the most superficial layers of the skin”.
 This can easily happen if you are starting to use active products that help exfoliate the skin.